-In the case at issue, the Complainant argued that it had never authorised the Respondent to register the Schneider Electric trademark in a domain name, and that it had never licensed its trademark to the Respondent.
+In the case at issue, the Complainant argued that it had never authorised the Respondent to register the MITTAL or MITTAL STEEL trademark in a domain name, and that it had never licensed its trademarks to the Respondent.

 Furthermore, the Respondent has not demonstrated any use of the disputed domain name in connection with a bona fide offering of goods and services or a legitimate non-commercial or fair use of the disputed domain name.